-In terms of the usability of space, the size of the external amenity space should, as a minimum, accommodate a table and chairs suitable for the size of dwelling and, where relevant, provide space for a garden shed for general storage (including bicycles, where no garage provision or cycle storage to the frontage of the dwelling is possible) and space for refuse and recycling bins; an area for drying washing; circulation space and an area for children to play in.
+In terms of the usability of space, the size of the external amenity space should, as a minimum, accommodate a table and chairs suitable for the size of dwelling and, where relevant, provide space for a garden shed for general storage (including bicycles, where no garage provision or cycle storage to the frontage of the dwelling is possible) and space for refuse and recycling bins; an area for drying washing; circulation space and an area for children's play.

 In 2013 RBWM commissioned a Capacity Assessment report from Studio Real [Part 3, 1.6].
 The first report resulting from this suggests density targets for developments based on plot sizes and parking requirements.
 The recommendation within that report for minimum garden depth, and therefore back to back dimension, has been included in the proposed policy.
-A more recent study on Private

-Amenity Space Standards was carried out by South Gloucestershire Council in June 2016 [Part 3, 1.6] and has informed this policy.
+A more recent study on Private Amenity Space Standards was carried out by South Gloucestershire Council in June 2016 [Part 3, 1.6] and has informed this policy.
+Editor's Note: These two documents should be changed to Part 2 Refs